hltcoe/concrete-java/simpleaccumulo/README.md

 ## Installation

-To build simpleaccumulo into an ``uberjar,'' do:
+To build simpleaccumulo into an "uberjar," do:

 ```bash
 mvn clean compile assembly:single